Aviation, railways, and sea transport all reported profits; Tien Len Steel declined again.

 In 2024, Habeco plans to have revenue from main product sales and profit after tax lower than the previous year's results. |

 The negative profit comes from Hanoi Beer increasing its investment in marketing activities.
 In the first three months of the year, sales expenses increased by 13%, to more than VND230 billion.
 The company spent over VND34 billion on sales staff costs, VND6 billion more than the same period.
 The most expensive cost was advertising, promotion and support costs, nearly VND105 billion, an increase of VND30 billion.
-This is also the largest figure among all of Habeco's business operating expenses.
+This is also the largest number among all of Habeco's business operating expenses.

 A subsidiary of Habeco, Hanoi - Hai Duong Beer (HAD), reported a loss of more than VND1 billion, five times higher than the same period last year.
-HAD said this was the result of the increase in the USD exchange rate when purchasing raw materials, reduced consumption due to the weather, and the impact of Decree 100.
+HAD said this was the result of the increase in the USD exchange rate when purchasing raw materials, reduced consumption due to the weather and the impact of Decree 100.

 Tien Len Steel but... profits decrease